JackMao981/FinalProject/README.md

-# Interactive Visualization Project
+# Interactive Visualization Project - Dithered
 ### By Dieter Brehm and Jack Mao

 ## Overview
-A project that uses Python to create an interactive visualization in the form of a game or data visualization.
+A project that uses Python to create an interactive visualization in the form of a roguelike rpg videogame.

 ## Setup
 Uses the following python packages:
-* Pygame - Install using their installation instructions
+* Pygame - Install using their installation instructions, but typically `pip install pygame`

+## Usage
+run the game with `python3 main.py`

 ## Developing and Contributing
 This project is developed using a pseudo-flow git model.
 Ideally, a new branch is